Property tax reminder notices

 Third floor, Municipal Building, 800 Macleod Trail S.E.

-24-hour Deposit Box: located on the east side of the Municipal Building, 3 Street S.E.
+Located at street level on the east side of the Municipal Building (facing the Central Public Library), 801 3 Street S.E.

 If payment was not made by the due date, the late payment penalty is valid and payment is required.
 Penalties are cancelled only if payment is late due to City error.
 Penalties are applied in accordance with Penalty Bylaw 8M2002.

 If you believe your taxes were to have been paid by your mortgage company via PIT (principal, interest and taxes), contact your mortgage company.
-If they are no longer responsible to pay your taxes you become responsible to make payment on or before June 30.
+If they are no longer responsible to pay your tax you become responsible to make payment on or before the due date.
 The late payment penalty will not be waived.